 INTRODUCTION

 Chinese chives (Allium tuberosum Rottler ex-sprengel) is a perennial herb belongs to Amaryllidaceae family.
 The leaves are simple, alternate, long, slender, soft and leathery.
 The leaf base is fleshier and scalier.
-Two species of this herb is available in Manipur where the leaves are different- pin type and flat type respectively.
+Two species of this herb is available in Manipur where the leaves are different-;pin type and flat type respectively.
 The roots are thick and fibrous.
 It grows actively with profuse side shoots during the summer and rainy season, and the tubular flower shoots “scape” also comes up.
 A clustered of miniature white flowers in a cymose inflorescence is developed.
 The fruits are globular capsule.
 The seeds are very small, light and black in colour.

 Allium tuberosum is a species of plant which is considered as native to the Chinese province of Shanxi and cultivated and naturalized elsewhere in Asia and around the world.
 It is locally known as “Maroi Nakupi” in Manipur and has been domesticated since time immemorial in North-east India and has been using it as a very important spice vegetable.
 It is a perennial herb available in abundance at the various hills and valley of Manipur.
 The Allium is also found at the warmer region of North Eastern Himalayan ranges including Nepal.
 In Manipur, this indigenous spice has become very popular and some of the marginal and sub-marginal farmers have a good source of income simply by cultivating it throughout the year.
 In fact, it has got a good demand in the local markets and many farmers may lead to a sustainable agriculture by producing Chinese chives.
 The research on this indigenous spice crop has been neglected in most of the investigation as such there was little scientific information for crop production at present.
 But there is substantial scope for increasing yield to meet the increasing demands by adoption of improved cultivation practices for better growth and yield.
 The inorganic or organic fertilizers or manures may also be used as the source of plant nutrients.